Women of Faith

 Material needed are 1 1/2 yards of baby appropriate material per side and crib sized batting.
 Please place material in the stewardship cabinet across from the church office.
 Thank you!

-This project was started in 2000 by a long time FLCW member at her own expense.
-She purchased material and crafted these quilts to be given to each infant baptized.
-Understanding the importance and expense of this ministry, the FLCW reimbursed her and has now budgeted for this project.
+This project was started in 2000 by a long time FLCW member.
+She crafts these quilts to be given to each infant baptized.

 What is the ELCA?

 Find out about the Evangelical Lutheran Church in America, it's history and the mission and ministry we share with our Lutheran brothers and sisters across the country by going to: Who We Are.